 According to the original plan, there are eighteen spires in the Sagrada Familia, all of different height, designed to represent in the ascending order – the Twelve Apostles, Four Evangelists, the Virgin Mary, and the tallest spire representing Jesus Christ.

-The Sagrada Familia is a religious marvel, an architectural genius and must visit for tourists.
+The Sagrada Familia is a religious monument, an architectural marvel and must visit for tourists.
 It is already a symbol of Barcelona and Spain, and one of the most popular tourist destinations in the whole continent.
 One can get to the Sagrada Familia by the metro easily.
 It’s better to pre-book entry tickets online to avoid long queues.

 For those who love photography, it is advised to visit either early in the morning, or late in the evening.
 This can help avoiding the mobile-flashing, selfie-loving tourists, and at the same time can get the best light of sunrise and sunset.
 If you reach early enough, you have the chance of making a few pictures without any people in them, and if you visit after nightfall, you can get a picture when the Sagrada Familia is completely lit up, and its reflection shines perfectly in the small pond outside it.